mochi-hpc-experiments/mochi-tests/perf-regression/theta-gpu/README.md

+To run the margo gpu test: gpu-margo-p2p-bw.cu with the current libfabric release, libfabric needs to be configured with cuda support.
+See the local variant added to mochi-spack-packages/packages/libfabric/package.py.

-This is an example script for executing an automated regression test on the Thetagpu system at the ALCF.
+There is an example script for executing an automated regression test on the Thetagpu system at the ALCF.
 The entire process is handled by the "./gpu-qsub" script.
 The script can be copied to a desired location where the test may be run and submitted via "qsub ./gpu-qsub" on a